AlexNisnevich/blog/_posts/2024-05-31-wordbots_retrospective.md

 At its core, Montague is a fancy CKY parser that parses a [CCG grammar](https://en.wikipedia.org/wiki/Combinatory_categorial_grammar) and maps parsed tokens to semantic definitions, given as [lambda-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) terms in a provided lexicon.
 It is _ancient_ technology by NLP standards (after all, the CKY parsing algorithm dates back to [a 1961 paper](https://aclanthology.org/1961.earlymt-1.31/)), but we came up with a clever design that ties these concepts together in a user-friendly way.
 In essence, Montague took something that had been _possible_ for decades (domain-constrained semantic parsing) and made it more accessible and (dare I say?) fun to implement.

 <img class="figure" style="max-width: 70%" src="/blog/images/montague-upshot-demo.png" />
-<center style="font-size: 0.8em; font-style: italic">Montague is a semantic parsing library, based on UPSHOT's English->SQL parser</center>
+<center style="font-size: 0.8em; font-style: italic; margin-top: -8px;">Montague is a semantic parsing library, based on UPSHOT's English->SQL parser</center>

 Our original use case for semantic parsing at UPSHOT was translating English to database queries – hardly riveting stuff.
 But as we were writing the documentation for Montague, I began to brainstorm other possible applications for it, initially to figure out how to communicate the breadth of what our parser was capable of.